 There are three curriculum Pathways that Honors Program students can pursue during their undergraduate studies: Service, Global Engagement, and Research.
 These three Pathways transcend traditional disciplinary boundaries; cannot be pursued in an existing major, minor, or certificate program; capture fields of passionate interest by many HP students; and advance the Georgia Tech motto, “Progress and Service,” and the goals and objectives of Georgia Tech’s Strategic Plan.
+All three Pathways require six credit hours of coursework, with a minimum grade of a B for the class to count.

 The Honors Program recognizes students who earn Distinction in a Pathway by including an Honors Program Pathway Distinction insignia on the right-hand side of the Honors Program graduation stole, and notation of the award for one or more Pathways on the framed HP "Certificate of Completion."
 Requirements for the award and lists of approved classes are available HERE.